Turbo (software): Turbo

 Turbo (formerly Spoonium) is a platform of tools that allows users to package Windows desktop applications and their dependencies into software containers.
 Application containers made with Turbo can run on any Windows machine without installers, app breaks, or dependencies.
 Containers can be used to streamline the software development life cycle.
 Developers can ensure that their applications run as intended by including specific dependencies within containers.
 Software testers can rapidly pull and test software without having to install dependencies, can test multiple application versions side-by-side, and can return application containers to their development teams in specific app states.
 System administrators can reduce failures due to differences in development, testing, production, and end-user environments.

-Turbo’s service is currently in an open beta.
+Theiir service is currently in an open beta.